-Come join the Balarat team, and get school credit for exploration, adventure, learning, bonding, leadership and fun in the outdoors and with excited 5th graders.
-DPS high school students can take Balarat Service as a class and receive 5 credit hours.
-In this important position, you will serve as a leader and role model for a class of DPS 5th graders.
-The course involves a 2 day 1 night training at the Balarat site in the foothills, and 6 days spread out over the semester helping to lead Balarat adventures.
-You can sign up as either a 3 day leader or a 2 day leader.
-As a 3 day leader you will do two 3 day, 2 night trips during the semester.
-As a 2 day leader you will do three 2 day, 1 night trips during the semester.
+Come join the Balarat team, and get school credit for exploration, mentorship, leadership and fun in the outdoors!
+DPS high school students can take Balarat Outdoor Leadership as a class and receive 5 credit hours.
+In this important position, you will serve as a leader and role model for a class of DPS 5th graders on their overnight trip.

 - live in a dorm with and supervise a group of 5th grade students as a dorm counselor

-- help lead evening programs, morning hikes and recreational activities
+- help with evening programs and morning hikes

 - help to set up and clean for meal times

 - connect with and be a mentor to 5th grade students

 - Grow as an individual and as a leader!

 - Use the experience as for job and college applications and references

 - Friendships, good food, and time spent out of your traditional classroom setting in the outdoors are the cherries on top!

 - You must be a sophomore (10th grade) or older to be a high school leader